Home

 Transsexual Australian / Danish golfer Mianne Bagger

 Another factor - if rarely openly mentioned - is that women's sport has become financially very lucrative.
 For example, in 2021 the Ladies European tour offered prize money of €20 million that year, and the USA LPGA tour nearly five times as much.
 Top 10 female golfers earn at least $1 million a year in prize money, endorsements and sponsorship deals.
 By comparison, a professional male golfer ranked 250 - 1000 will barely earn enough to pay his expenses, but as a woman can earn multiples more.
 Denmark born golfer Mianne Bagger is sometimes (very unfairly) quoted as example of this potential problem.
 After moving to Australia, she had SRS age 19 and subsequently never hid the fact that she was transgender as she progressed from an amateur golfer to becoming a professional female golfer in 2003.
 She then had considerable sporting success and was the first openly transgender woman to compete in top ranking events such as the Women's British Open and the US Women's Open.
-Canny investment of her prize money has resulted her being worth $82 million in 2019!
+Canny investment of her prize money resulted in her being worth $82 million by 2019!

 It's Physical